Sacroiliac Joint Radiofrequency Ablation

 Aftercare for Sacroiliac Joint Radiofrequency Ablation

-After SI joint radiofrequency ablation, it’s common to experience mild soreness, swelling, or a sunburn-like sensation at the treatment site.
+After SI joint radiofrequency ablation, it’s common to experience mild soreness, swelling, or a sunburn-like sensation at the treatment site for 1 to 2 weeks.
 These symptoms are typically temporary and resolve within a few days.
-While some patients feel relief right away, full benefits may take up to two weeks as the nerves respond to the treatment.
-Most people are able to return to light activity shortly after the procedure, but it’s important to avoid overexertion during the initial recovery period.
+Most patients feel significant relief within 1 to 2 weeks, but the full benefits of the procedure may take up to 6 weeks to set in.
+Most people are able to return to light activity within a day after the procedure.

 Tips for a Smooth Recovery